Last Updated on by

 Botvac D5 Connected vs Roomba 960

 The choice between the Neato Botvac D5 Connected and the Roomba 960 is pretty much a toss-up.
-However, the Botvac does benefit from a much cheaper price tag as it costs $100 less than the Roomba 960.
+However, the Botvac does benefit from a much cheaper price tag.
 So, if budget is a consideration, that pretty much answers the question.

 Both Neato and iRobot are leading players in the robot vacuum market and the Botvac D5 and the Roomba 960 are one of their best models, respectively.
 Both use cutting-edge technology for advanced localization and mapping, as well as Wi-Fi connectivity.
 As you can see from the table below, the Roomba 960 has a similar and comparable technology that helps it compete with the Botvac D5 Connected.